2017 PhoenixPhest Grande Faculty

 Gabe was guest artist at The University of Michigan in Ann Arbor teaching violin and chamber music for six years.
 He has worked with all ages of young musicians in most of the 50 states and parts of Asia.
 He is the executive director of The Phoenix Ensemble, a nonprofit organization dedicated to being a musical resource for artists and educational institutions.
 Gabe also directs PhoenixPhest! and PhoenixPhest!
 Grande, and maintains a private violin studio.

-Linda Case is a Teacher Trainer for the Suzuki Association of the Americas.
-Teaching for 38 years, Linda has performed, taught workshops and teacher development courses throughout the United States, Canada, New Zealand, France and Italy.
-She has been concertmaster of the Cayuga Chamber Orchestra in Ithaca, New York since 1983 and has taught on the faculties of Ithaca College, Eastman School of Music, Cornell University and Mount Royal Conservatory in Alberta.
-Linda is also a licensed Brain Gym Instructor and Educational Consultant for Brain Gym International where she offers training in whole brain-body learning.
+With over 40 years of teaching experience, Linda has performed, taught workshops and teacher development courses throughout the United States, Canada, New Zealand, France and Italy.
+Concertmaster of the Cayuga Chamber Orchestra for 32 years and Professor of Violin at Ithaca College from 1983 to 1996, Linda also taught on the faculties of Mount Royal Conservatory in Calgary, Eastman School of Music and Cornell University.
 Linda studied with Josef Gingold at Indiana University where she received her Bachelor of Music Performance degree and with William Starr at the University of Tennessee where she received her Master of Music Performance degree.
 Linda was introduced to the Suzuki Method in 1974 by Dr. Starr and is most grateful to have received his Suzuki pedagogy training.

 Graduate of Eastman School of Music; studied with Carroll Glenn; writer for the Violin Column of the American Suzuki Journal; recipient of the Leadership and Excellence award from the American String Teacher’s Assn.; VA ASTA Teacher of the Year 2008; faculty of ASTA International Workshops in Austria, Switzerland, Hawaii, France, Scotland, Norway and Australia; Clinician in U.S., Canada, Central and South America; SAA Teacher Trainer; Presenter, Keynote speaker or Violin Coordinator at twelve S.A.A.
 Teacher’s Conferences: Presenter, Keynote speaker at Australian String Teachers Assn. in Cambura, Australia and Australian Suzuki Assn in Melbourne, Australia; Violin faculty at the University of Maryland; (formerly) Director of Master Degree program in Performance with Specialization in Suzuki Pedagogy; Directs and teaches full time at the Northern Virginia Suzuki Music School.
 Director of the Greater Washington Suzuki Institute.
 Recently created a DVD called May I Help You Tune?, to help parents and students with learning to tune a violin, viola or cello.